CD Player Buying Guide

 The units from the second generation start to implement two DACs, and then four, and all sorts of filtering and oversampling, so there's lots of interesting things going on in this second generation as the technology advances and new implementations emerge.
 The second generation players were made during 1986-1992, approximately.
 At this point, the CD has caught on, and it is on its way to surpassing vinyl and cassette tapes, and there's a clear move to market them to the masses.
 The second generation player are cheaper-looking, more plasticky, yet they are a little sleeker, usually finished in black, and somtimes have interesting colors and text on the facia.
 They retain the bigger buttons and dot-matrix displays, but some have LCD displays.
 Most of them are manufactured in Japan.

 I would consider my Sharp DX-R250 a good example of the tail end of the second generation players.
-It claims to use two-DAC processing, and it is just a reliable beast.
+It claims to use two-DAC processing, and it is a reliable beast.
 No frills.
 It just plays CDs.
 In my view, the second generation is where you want to look for a good player.
 You're going to get a good DAC setup no matter what you buy, for the most part, and these are mostly still made in Japan, so they are sturdy and well-designed.
 Most of them can be revived with a belt change and a careful lens cleaning.

 When I've gone through the second generation players, a few things stand out.
 Sony is dominant, followed by JVC, Kenwood, Pioneer, and then Onkyo and Denon, Panasonic and Technics.
 You do find oddball names here, too, like Fisher, ADC, MCS, Realistic, Akai, Sanyo, and many others.
 These are fun because you could get something truly off the beaten path and it could be great.
-I found myself particularly interested in players that had digital output in the 1980s.
+I found myself particularly interested in players that had digital output.
 My understanding is that digital output has been around as long as the CD has been around, so in theory it could have been on the very earliest players, but I haven't found it with any regularity unil the late 1980s in upper-mid range to higher end players.
 It just makes sense to have another output option if one is available.
 From there, I looked at a lot of the repair videos on YouTube, and you can absolutely see the players become simpler and easier toward the end of generation two, so anything from 1988 onward is going to be pretty good.

 That's really sort of it.
 If I were going to buy a vintage player and make it my primary listening unit, I would probably go with one of the above.
 If digital output is not an important thing to you, I would still stay within these manufacturers and look for some good deals.
+Honestly, for what you get for the money, the Sony carousel is hard to beat on the used market, because beyond that you might as well go with the SMSL unit offered on Amazon and avoid all of the potential headaches that can come with buying a vintage unit.

 Overall, I like the players from Technics, Panasonic, and JVC the best as these seem to represent a high value segment of the secondary market.
 Sony and Denon and Onkyo are fine players, too.
 I would avoid Pioneer players all together because they have a problem with the laser lens falling out, if the YouTube repair videos can be trusted.
 I like the late second generation Sharp players, too.